Skip to content

 (config)# privilege show level 3 mode exec command conn

-2) create username with privilege of the command you want him to give
+Step 2: create username with the privilege equal to the privilege of the command you want him to have:

 (config)# username Joedoe password asdlgfuwe privilege 3

-3) now user can connect by ssh (if allowed by Ip of course) :
+Step 3: Now user can connect by ssh (if coming from allowed IP of course) :

 #ssh Joedoe@10.10.10.7